Dear New Father,

 Do you know what colic is?
 I know, it’s a stupid word.
 Colic.
 What does it mean anyway?
 Generally defined, colic is abdominal and bowel discomfort but oh how you will learn that it is so much more.
 With a colicky baby, you will surely suffer in the short term.
 But one day you can help warn other new parents, by writing an ode to the days when you rode a sleigh to hell pulled by Cerberus himself.
 Maybe paying it forward will quell the memories.

+This is a letter to a new father (you), from me, also a new father.
 You are Prometheus.
 Your child is the eagle.
 You were told that all the binge drinking in college would be the thing that destroyed your liver.
 But it didn’t, did it?
 Hahaha, it seems that even escaping the consequences of another life’s debauchery is not without a sense of irony.
 Be prepared to experience tomorrow exactly what you experienced today.

 You didn’t think that this would be difficult.
 You never imagined that the short amount of time it takes to do a simple act would be in such high demand.
 Do you find yourself cherishing personal activities that you took for granted?
 Things that get you a moment of isolation like brushing your teeth, taking a shower, a shit, or making your morning coffee?
 You never thought that those mere minutes would become your “alone time,” did you?
 Oh, Prometheus, you are such a simpleton.
 I truly wish you the best, for your struggle is man’s struggle.

+This is a letter to a new father (you), from me, also a new father.
 The truth is that what you are going through is a paradoxical dichotomy of love and hate the likes of which cannot be replicated.
 Do you secretly dream of tossing your baby in the dumpster?
 You know, like Brenda?
 It’s ok if you do.
 I think we all did.

 If these words scare you, then my message is working.
 Hollywood teaches us that people sinking in quicksand are consumed rapidly, but they’re not, are they?
 In reality, quicksand envelopes someone slowly and methodically.
 Don’t let yourself be consumed.
 Grab that rope, Prometheus, grab it now.